-Only holders of record of the Company's common stock at the close of business on the Record Date, there were shares of common stock outstanding.
+Only holders of record of the Company's common stock at the close of business on March 10, 2006, the "Record Date" for the annual meeting, are entitled to notice of and to vote at the annual meeting.
+On the Record Date, there were 7,272,992 shares of common stock outstanding.
 Each share of common stock entitles the holder thereof to one vote upon each matter to be presented at the annual meeting.
 A quorum, consisting of a majority of the outstanding shares of the common stock entitled to vote at the annual meeting, must be present, either in person or represented by proxy, for each matter presented at the annual meeting before action may be taken on that matter.